A dependently-typed calculus of event telicity and culminativity: Related and future work

 Finally, we note that there is a class of verbs including \emph{push}, \emph{stroke}, and \emph{drive}, whose lexical semantics does not involve an approach towards any goal, unlike verbs such as \emph{repair}, \emph{pop}, and \emph{melt}, whose lexical semantics does involve an approach towards some goal.
 Arguments of verbs like \emph{push}, \emph{stroke}, or \emph{drive} can never introduce inherent endpoints; only adjuncts can.
 This is illustrated in \ref{ex:ateltotelwithcompl}.

 \ex. \a.
 John drove a car. (atelic) \b.
 John drove a car \emph{to Bloomington}. (telic)

 To sum up, events can be telic or atelic.
 Telic events may be culminating or non-culminating, whereas the status of (non-)culminativity is undefined for atelic events.
 In events described by verbs whose lexical semantics encode an aim toward some goal, telicity may arise either from an argument of the verb or from an adjunct.
-In contrast, events described by verbs without an aim toward any goal are always atelic in the absence of extra-linguistic content, although it may be possible to cause the event to be telic by adding extra-linguistic content such as adjuncts.
+In contrast, events described by verbs without an aim toward any goal are always atelic in the absence of extra linguistic content, although adding extra linguistic content such as adjuncts to the predicate describing them may render the event telic.
 (We ignore such cases in this paper, leaving them to future work.)